meuhlang/meuh/site/docs/about/index.md

 - Procedural
 - Concurrent
 - Generic Programming
+- Garbage Collected
 - Reflection

-The next features will also be implemented :
+Thoses features are also planed to be implemented :

 - Thread multiplexing with [LLVM coroutines][coroutines] like in go with the [goroutine][goroutine]
 - [Anonymous functions][lambda] called as Lambda expressions